G0at-P/NYU-DS-HW/README.md

 Hands-on experience of realizing gradient descent, stochastic gradident descent, regularized gradient descent from scratch.

 # HW1 File
-Exact details of HW1 can be found on hw1.pdf
+Exact details of HW1 can be found on hw1.pdf.

 # Dataset
-A csv file used for training and testing
+A csv file used for training and testing.

+# hw1_skeleton_code.py
+A skeleton code with blanks to be filled in.

 # ds1003-hw1.ipynb
-My solutions to hw1, compiled in a jupter platform
+My solutions to hw1, compiled in a jupter platform.